Netflix Persuasion (2022) Trailer Review

 7. Richard Leech, Jane Eyre 1963

 Pros: It’s unfair to rank a Rochester based on potential when most of his scenes are irrecoverable.
 But what I have seen of Richard Leech in this adaptation gives me reason to suspect that he might have offered one of the strongest interpretations of the role.
 Physically, Leech has all the makings of a textbook Rochester.
-And in the few scenes available to us, he draws on a faithful script to show us that he has much more than just the look.
-When the viewer first encounters him presenting Jane with lavish gifts, Leech’s Rochester is proud (bordering on haughty) and fiery (or perhaps quick-tempered)…but also so clearly “influenced” and “conquered” by Bell’s Jane.
+And in the few scenes available to us, he draws on a faithful script to show us that he is more than just a typecasting.
+When the viewer first encounters him presenting Jane with lavish gifts, Leech’s Rochester is proud (bordering on haughty) and fiery (or perhaps quick-tempered)…but also clearly “influenced” and “conquered” by Bell’s Jane.
 There is nothing reserved about Leech’s portrayal; that Rochester desperately loves and needs Jane is evident.
-But alongside his moody outbursts, there is a softness he reserves only for her that tugs at the viewer’s heart if you let it.
+Though Leech overacts at points, he also skillfully plays with the volume and tone of his voice to portray convey his fondness for Jane.
+Alongside his moody outbursts, there is a softness he reserves only for her that tugs at the viewer’s heart, as if Bell’s Jane has the power to soothe him.

 6. Jan Kacer, Jane Eyre 1972 (Czech)